Joe E. White: Carl Albert State College

-During President White’s tenure at CASC, from 1975-2007, student enrollment increased from 600 students in 1975 to over 3,700 students.
+White was appointed president of Carl Albert State College (CASC) in 1975.
+During his tenure at CASC, from 1975 to 2007, student enrollment increased from 600 students in 1975 to over 3,700 students.
 During that period, CASC grew from a single campus with two buildings to 3 campuses located in Poteau, Sallisaw and Idabel.
 CASC also constructed six residence halls and tripled the size of its Sallisaw campus during White's tenure.
 White also oversaw the creation of the CASC Development Foundation, which was established in 1979.

 In collaboration with former United States House Speaker Carl Albert, White created the Jimmy Carter Presidential Lecture Series at CASC.
 Featured speakers at the lecture series have included former Presidents Jimmy Carter, Gerald Ford, George H. W. Bush, and Miss America Shawntel Smith.

 The Carl Albert State College library was named the "Joe E. White Library" in recognition of White's contributions to the college.

 Other associations

 White was a former chairman of the Council of Oklahoma's College and University Presidents; and sat on the National Council of Two-Year College Presidents and the executive committee of the Council of North Central Two-Year Colleges.

 White was inducted into the Murray State College Distinguished Athlete Hall of Fame in 2003.
 In 2004, he was inducted into the Oklahoma Higher Education Heritage Society’ Higher Education Hall of Fame.
 He was also inducted into the CASC Hall of Fame in 2013.
 In 2019, White was posthumously inducted into the Oklahoma Association of Community Colleges (OACC) Hall of Fame.